croct-tech/plug-js/docs/events.md

 ### userSignedUp

-This event records that a user has signed up.
+This event records that a user signed up.

 You should track this event when a user signs up for your application.